01 The Audience

 - One speaker got on stage froze up and forgot his name.
 The moderator saved him and he was one of the most well-liked speakers ever.
 Humanity is wonderful.

 - A few years ago, two of the panelists got into a nasty debate, awkwardly personal and ugly.
 No winners that morning.

 - Several years ago in New York, the conference got hit by a blizzard and almost half of the speakers canceled, but it was ranked one of our best conferences ever as pinch hitters stepped up and were awesome.

 - One speaker broke one of her shoe heels when she walked onto the stage.
 She took off her shoes and gave a killer presentation in her stocking feet.

 - A speaker once got in a ski accident two weeks before Connect: he showed up for his speech in crutches and waved them around to make his points.

 - Connect is famous for one-liners: Rupert Murdoch’s will go down in history, “What the hell does Zillow mean.”

 09 Want Examples?

-Here are two presentations from past Inman Connect Conferences that demonstrate how tapping into your emotions and showing your passion, along with bringing an infectious amount of energy on stage results in valuable and memorable moments for our audience.
+Here are presentations from past Inman Connect Conferences that demonstrate how tapping into your emotions and showing your passion, along with bringing an infectious amount of energy on stage results in valuable and memorable moments for our audience.

 10 Watch and Learn